French Onion Soup

 Instructions

-- Slice the onions into strings of medium-size.
-They'll shrink down and you don't want them too thin.
+- Slice the onions into ¼-inch slices, (no thinner).
+They'll reduce in size quite a bit and you don’t want them to be too stringy.
 (Using a mandoline slicer makes this much easier).

-- The onions will caramelize slowly, this takes patience.
-6 large onions could take over an hour to fully caramelize.
-Stir the onions every 15 minutes or so.
-PRO TIP: As the onions caramelize, they may leave some brown residue at the bottom of the pot.
+- The onions will caramelize slowly, up to 2 hours or longer.
+Stir them every 10-15 minutes.
+As the onions caramelize, they may leave some brown residue at the bottom of the pot.
 Add a splash of wine and use a silicone spatula to 'clean' the bottom of the pot.
-Repeat as needed throughout the cooking process.
+Repeat as needed throughout the cooking process

-- During the last 15 minutes, add any remaining wine and increase the heat to medium-high.
+- When the onions are nearly done, sprinkle flour over them and cook for 2 minutes.
+Add any remaining wine and increase the heat to medium-high.
 Toss the onions more frequently.
 They are done when they are richly brown and sweet.

-- Add the beef broth, chicken broth, Worcestershire sauce, bay leaves and thyme.
-Simmer for another 45 minutes, with the lid cracked.
+- Add the beef broth, beef bouillon, chicken broth, Worcestershire sauce, bay leaves and thyme.
+Simmer over medium heat for 45 minutes with the lid cracked.

-- While the soup simmers, preheat the oven to 350 degrees.
+- While the soup simmers, preheat the oven to 350° F.

 - Slice the baguette into ½ inch thick slices.
 Brush the tops with olive oil and bake for about 5 minutes.

-- Increase the oven temperature to 450 degrees.
-Top each baguette with cheese and bake in the oven until the cheese melts and begins to bubble and brown.
+- Increase the oven temperature to 450° F. Top each baguette with cheese and bake in the oven until the cheese melts and begins to bubble and brown.

 - Remove the bay leaves and thyme stems.
 Season to taste with salt and pepper.